eremzeit/takehome_map/README.md

 - More intelligent data pooling and caching.
   - Right now, moving around causes a refetch of all of the data in the window.
 For example, we might fetch smaller portions of the window.
   - I could reduce the typical size of each query by not refetching data from areas that we already have data from.
-- Various other performance optimizations.
+- There are a couple of places where my bookkeeping is ambiguous and I have to do a full clear of all the shapes.
+This causes a flicker.
+Instead, I need to remove only at the same time as adding new cells, favoring reuse of old cells.

-## Running Code
+# Running Code

-# Server
+## Server

 `cd ./server; npm install; node main.js`

-# Client
+## Client
 You should be able to run the code that I already compiled and checked in in the `./public` directory.
 Navigate your browser to `http://localhost:4108/`.
 Navigate your browser to `http://localhost:4108/`.

 If you want to build, I think you can just run'